Grumman F9F Panther: Background

 The origins of the Panther can be traced back to development studies performed by Grumman into jet-powered fighter aircraft near the end of World War II.
-The company was keen to capitalise on the emergence of the first practical jet engines by integrating them into a new aircraft design.
-This design, which was internally designated G-75, was submitted to a United States Navy competition that sought a jet-powered night fighter to equip its aircraft carriers with.
-However, on 3 April 1946, it was announced that the Douglas F3D Skyknight, a competing two-seat aircraft powered by four Westinghouse J30 turbojets, had been selected.
+The company was keen to capitalize on the emergence of the first practical jet engines by integrating them into a new aircraft design.
+This design, which was internally designated G-75, was submitted to a U.S. Navy competition that sought a jet-powered night fighter to equip its aircraft carriers with.
+However, on 3 April 1946, it announced that the Douglas F3D Skyknight, a competing two-seat aircraft powered by four Westinghouse J30 turbojets, had been selected.
 On 11 April 1946, the Navy's Bureau of Aeronautics (BuAer) issued a development contract to Grumman to produce a pair of G-75 prototypes, which were given the Navy designation XF9F-1, in case development of the Skyknight encountered severe problems.

-Shortly thereafter, Grumman recognised that the G-75 did not have much potential for either performance or growth; the company had already undertaken work on a completely different single-engine day fighter, the G-79.
-In a bureaucratic maneuver, BuAer opted not to cancel the G-75 contract, but instead changed the wording to include three prototypes of the entirely different G-79.
-It was this design that became the Panther.
+Shortly thereafter, Grumman recognised that the G-75 did not have much potential for either performance or growth; the company had already undertaken work on a completely different single-engined day fighter, the G-79.
+In a bureaucratic maneuver, BuAer opted not to cancel the G-75 contract, but instead changed the wording to include three prototypes of the entirely different G-79; this design became the Panther.

 At that time, the few American engines that were available for use, such as the Allison J33 and Westinghouse J34, were not considered to be sufficiently reliable; thus, the Navy specified the imported Rolls-Royce Nene turbojet, which was also more powerful, at 5,000 lbf of thrust.
 Production aircraft were to also be powered by the Nene, built under license by Pratt & Whitney as the J42.
-Since there was insufficient space within the wings and fuselage to provide sufficient fuel for the thirsty jet engine, the design team opted to add permanently mounted wingtip fuel tanks, which had incidental advantage of improving the fighter's rate of roll.
+Since space was insufficient within the wings and fuselage to provide sufficient fuel for the thirsty jet engine, the design team opted to add permanently mounted wingtip fuel tanks, which had the incidental advantage of improving the fighter's rate of roll.
 The wings featured another innovation in the form of leading edge flaps that generated additional lift while landing; speed brakes were also present on the underside of the fuselage.